-The MSA as a whole has experienced an expansion in average household income dating back to 2000.
-This increase also projects to continue into 2020 for nearly all MSA counties.
+The HMH community as a whole has experienced an expansion in average household income dating back to 2000.
+This increase of HMH average household income also projects to continue into 2020 for nearly all HMH community counties.
 In 2014, the average household income in Harris County was \$54,230.
-Fort Bend County currently has the highest average household income at \$88,516.v See Table 6 for income comparisons by MSA counties.
+Fort Bend County currently has the highest average household income at \$88,516.
+Wharton County currently has the lowest average household income at \$44,110.iv